José Manuel Olivares

-José Manuel Olivares is a Venezuelan politician and oncologist.
-In 2015, he was elected deputy of the National Assembly from Vargas.
-He is the president of the National Assembly's Health Subcommission, where he has spearheaded the National Health Crisis Provision Law and directed humanitarian aid to counteract the effects of the medicine shortage in Venezuela.
-He is also the president of the Permanent Commission on Integral Family Development.
-Olivares has been a major figure in the opposition movement against the government of Nicolás Maduro.
+José Manuel Olivares Marquina (born 19 August 1985) is a Venezuelan politician, oncologist and nuclear medicine physician who served as a deputy of the National Assembly from Vargas from 2016 to 2021.
+During his tenure, he was the president of the National Assembly's Health Subcommission, where he spearheaded the National Health Crisis Provision Law and directed humanitarian aid to counteract the effects of the medicine shortage in Venezuela.
+He was also the president of the Permanent Commission on Integral Family Development.
+Olivares has been a major figure in the Venezuelan opposition against the government of Nicolás Maduro.
 In June 2018, Olivares and his family fled to Colombia, where he has helped direct the shipment of humanitarian aid to Venezuela.

 Early life

 José Manuel Olivares was born in the San José de Maiquetía Hospital in Maiquetía, Vargas on 19 August 1985.
 He is the son of Maiquetía native José Manuel Olivares Corredor and Lucía Marquina, a native of 23 de Enero in Caracas.

 Olivares had a tranquil childhood until 1999, when the flooding and landslides of the Vargas tragedy wiped out most of the state's infrastructure.
 The Olivares family home in the Los Corales housing development was destroyed in the disaster.

 Olivares attended the Franciscan school Colegio Divina Providencia and the Colegio San Vicente de Paúl.
 Olivares initially studied biochemistry at the Central University of Venezuela, but transitioned to studying medicine in 2004.
 After graduating in 2010, Olivares spent his mandatory year of military service working in a clinic in Tacarigua de Mamporal, Miranda.
 In 2013, he began his postgraduate studies at the Hospital Clínico Universitario in Caracas, specializing in oncology, radiation therapy and nuclear medicine.